-The College has accumulated reserves of £40.6 m (2021: £16.6m) and cash and shortterm investment balances of £13.19m.
+The College has accumulated reserves of £45.1m (2022: £40.6m) and cash and short-term investment balances of £15.06m.
 The College retains levels of reserves which it feels are appropriate to ensure that it can continue to support and invest in the aims and objectives set by Corporation but provides sufficient protection from future uncertainties.
-The College wishes to continue to accumulate reserves and cash balances in order to create a contingency fund to meet future capital requirements.
+The College wishes to continue to accumulate reserves and cash balances in order to create a contingency fund to meet future capital requirements linked to educational needs.